The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 Importing PST files to Outlook 365 web can seem like a daunting task, but it doesn’t have to be.
 With the right tools and a little bit of knowledge, you can easily import your PST files and start using them in Outlook 365 web.

-Quick 5 Steps to Import PST to Outlook 365 Web
+Network Upload Method to Import PST to Outlook 365 Web

 - Open your browser and navigate to https://compliance.microsoft.com.
 Use your admin credentials to sign in to the portal.

-- Navigate to the left pane of the screen and click on Data Lifecycle Management and select Microsoft 365 from the dropdown.
+- Navigate to the left pane of the screen click on Data Lifecycle Management and select Microsoft 365 from the dropdown.
 Then a new screen will open, here you need to click on Import.

 Note: If the Import option is missing, then you need to assign the required permissions in the Exchange online role group.